 A baleen whale's skull shape, jaw size, and baleen plates determine the type of prey it catches and how it feeds.
 For instance, right whales have long and fine baleen, which allows them to feed on small zooplankton called copepods.
 In comparison, gray whales have short coarse baleen, which allows them to feed on small marine animals hidden in the ocean's muddy bottom.
 Humpback whales, on the other hand, use a gulp feeding method.
 Their baleen acts like a fishing net catching small fish and krill.
-The activity below will investigate right whales' feeding behavior, called skim feeding.
+This activity will investigate right whales' feeding behavior, called skim feeding, which is shown below.